mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Added new step event query examples as well as information on the difference between id, instanceid and profileid.
 [Read more](../reports/query-examples.md).
 * Updated the pages related to the [toDateOnly](../building-journeys/functions/functiontodateonly.md) and [toString](../building-journeys/functions/functiontostring.md) functions.
 * Added details on the time condition parameters.
 [Read more](../building-journeys/condition-activity.md#time_condition)
 * Added information on built-in datasets.
-[Read more](../start/get-started-datasets.md#access-datasets)
+[Read more](../data/get-started-datasets.md#access-datasets)
-* The Global report and Live report sections have been reorganized for improved readability.
+* The Global report and Live report sections have been improved and reorganized.
 [Read more](../reports/global-report.md)
 * A list of every reporting metric available in Adobe Journey Optimizer has been added.
 [Read more](../reports/global-report.md#email-and-sms-metrics)
 * The BCC email section has been moved to the new Support for archiving page.
 [Read more](../configuration/archiving-support.md)